-Chemical and Biomedical Engineering at Iowa
+Chemical and Biochemical Engineering at Iowa

 Chemical and biochemical engineers combine engineering principles with knowledge of mathematics and specific sciences— particularly chemistry and the biological sciences—to develop and operate processes that convert raw materials into products that benefit society and energy that fuels the world.
 Chemical engineering is unique among other engineering professions in its harnessing of chemical reactions and physical/chemical processes to sustainably improve quality of life and well-being on our planet.